Csi18nAlistairMann/bitcoin-sign-presegwit-tx/README.md

 To generate fresh data:
 1. Install bitcoin-0.13.2
-2. Add the provided config/regtest.conf file to your .bitcoin directory
+2. Add the provided `config/regtest.conf` file to your .bitcoin directory
 3. Install bitcoin-tool (by Mat Anger)
-4. run `scripts/generate-new-tx.sh`
+4. Run `scripts/generate-new-tx.sh`
-5. Edit the four displayed variables by 4 into `scripts/bsec-3374.py`
+5. Edit the four displayed variables into `scripts/bsec-3374.py`
-6. run `python2 scripts/bsec-3374.py`
+6. Run `python2 scripts/bsec-3374.py`

 Optionally, to see your transaction single-stepped:
 7. Install btcdeb
 8. take the output from `bsec-3374.py` above and run as a command.

 See `btcdeb/README.md` for more details.

 # Repository contents